 Step 2: Measure 20-feet in a straight line.
 Mark the ground with carpenter’s chalk

-Step 3: At a right angle to the straight line, measure 44 feet and mark the ground with the carpenter’s chalk.
+Step 3: At a right angle to the straight line, measure 44 feet, and mark the ground with the carpenter’s chalk.
 Use a carpenter’s square to ensure you are making a true straight line

 Step 4: Repeat step 2 and step 3 to complete the four corners of the court so you now have a correctly sized rectangle

-Step 6: Measure 22 feet from the base line and set up a net post.
+Step 6: Measure 22 feet from the baseline and set up a net post.
 And do the same on the other side of the court

 Step 7: From each corner measure 15 feet towards the net and make a mark.
 Use the carpenter’s chalk to draw a line.
 Use court tape or chalk to draw the kitchen line

-Hopefully you have found this guide on how to build a pickleball court helpful and easy to follow.
+Hopefully, you’ve found this guide on how to build a pickleball court helpful and easy to follow.